adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-the-page-refresh-does-not-need-fixing.md

 categories:
 ---

-Often, we cram too much into a single page.
-This causes the page to load slower.
-This leads to people blaming the page refresh for performance problems.
+Often, we cram too much into a single page making pages load slower.
+Then people start blaming the page refresh as the cause of all performance problems.
+Then they'll suggest AJAX is the solution.

-All to often they'll then suggest using AJAX.

-AJAX, however, still needs to render new (parts of) screens.
-More crucially, it still has to make a request to the server.

-And that’s not all.
-There are penalties in using AJAX.
+AJAX, however, we still need to render new (parts of) screens.
+More crucially we still have to make a request to the server.
+And, there are penalties in using AJAX.

-1. We have to send more code to the user to make an AJAX request and handle errors causing slow page-load times.
+First, we have to send more Javascript code to be able to make AJAX calls, handle responses, inject responses and manage errors.
+This is more stuff, and more stuff makes the page load slower.

-2. As we have engineered away what the browser does for free with chunking and progressive rendering we have to hack and stuff.
+Second, we've engineered away stuff that the browser does for free such as chunking and progressive rendering.
+To get this back we need hacks and yet more code.
-3. We need to implement a custom loading indicator, aka a spinner, which is problematic because it's not familiar or accurate.

-Loading indicators, by the way, are a problem because they aren’t accurate, unlike the browser’s native implementation.
+Third, we need to design and implement custom loading spinners which are problematic.
+They aren't accurate, unlike the browser’s native implementation.

 And they aren’t familiar to the user — that is, they are always custom to the site implementing them.
-But familiarity is a UX convention that we should only break if we really really have to.
+But familiarity is a UX convention that we should only break if we really have to.

-This is not to say that AJAX is “bad”.
+This is not to say that AJAX is *bad*.
 AJAX is a useful enhancement in some situations as it avoids the need to request and reevaluating the same assets over and over.

 However, it's not a solution to slow-loading pages.
 The real problem is that we've design a huge page that can never be fast.
 So how do we make pages fast?

 ## 1. Write less damn code

-- tabs
+In Write Less Damn Code, Heydon Pickering shows how to write less damn code, by literally choosing *not* to implement certain features.
+As I was watching the video, I couldn't help but nod my head ferociously until I felt sick.

+In the video he says blah and blah.
+I would extend this to blah and blah.

+- tabs (just make things stack, less hide and show is good, scrolling easy, tap tappy not so much)
-- grids
+- grids (who needs a grid) https://github.com/Heydon/fukol-grids
-- carousels
+- carousels (really?)
-- see heydon article
-- etc etc

 ## 2. Chunk information across pages

+If you still need the feature then consider chunking up big tasks into smaller tasks.
+Form design has one thing per page as a design pattern.
+But we can extend this to other examples.

+Everytime I go onto a site with an image gallery, like Ebary, or Amazon, or Rightmove or Zoopla, or ASOS, I have to wait for images to load, the swiping is always a friggin pain and the page takes a long time to load.

+I've built these things many times myself.
+Designers hate the idea of splitting information across pages and as I said above, the page refresh scares the shit out of them.

+But actually, Yaron shows that even a page refresh to reveal a menu is no issue whatsoeevr.
+And it's a good way of designing an inclusive menu[^ heydowns menu component article].

 - one thing per page
 - image example